fractional-ciso/NIST-Cybersecurity-Documents/README.md

 This document provides detailed information on establishing a forensic capability, including the development of policies and procedures, focusing primarily on using forensic techniques to assist with computer security incident response. <br/>
 <br/>
 **NIST Guidelines for Media Sanitization(SP 800-88)** <br/>
-This guide in intended to assist organizations and system owners in making practical sanitization decisions based on the level of confidentiality of their information.
+This guide is intended to assist organizations and system owners in making practical sanitization decisions based on the level of confidentiality of their information.
 The described sanitization decision process can be applied universally.<br/>
 <br/>
 **NIST Guide to LTE Security (SP 800-187)**<br/>
 This document serves as a guide to the fundamentals of how LTE networks operate and explores the LTE security architecture.
 This is followed by an analysis of the threats posed to LTE networks and supporting mitigations.<br/>